fentec-project/gofe/README.md

 To quickly get familiar with FE, read a short and very high-level introduction on our [Introductory Wiki page](../../wiki/Introduction-to-FE).
+A more detailed introduction with lots of interactive diagrams can be found on [this blog](https://alicebobstory.com/fe).

 <!-- toc -->
 - [Installing GoFE](#installing-gofe)